 Why Do Mortgage Lenders Need Bank Statements?

+Whether you’re self-employed or you’re an employee at a company, your mortgage lender will need to verify your income as part of the mortgage process.
 If you’re on your company’s payroll, you’ll probably need to provide your lender with recent pay stubs and W-2s.
 If you’re self-employed, you’ll need to submit your tax returns as well as any other documents the lender requests.

 In general, your lender needs to verify that you have enough money coming in to make your monthly payments and that you have enough money in your account to cover a down payment.

 Finally, your lender uses your bank statements to see whether you have enough money in your account to cover closing costs.
-Closing costs typically range between 2% – 5% of the total cost of your loan.
+Closing costs typically range between 3% – 6% of the total cost of your loan.
 Your mortgage company will also look at your liquid cash to make sure you didn’t forget to set aside money to finalize your loan.

 How Many Bank Statements Do I Need To Provide?

-How To Find Your Bank Statements
+How Do You Find Your Bank Statements?

 It’s easy to find your bank statements through your financial institution’s website.
-Here are a few quick steps, though each financial institution’s website will be slightly different.
+Simply sign in and follow the instructions.

 Lenders need to know that you have enough money coming in to make your mortgage payments on time.
 Underwriters look for regular sources of income, which could include paychecks, royalties and court-ordered payments such as alimony.

 For example, an offer letter from a new job that lists your start date would qualify.
-If you’re self-employed, your lender may ask to see more than two months’ worth of bank statements in order to verify your income.
+If you’re self-employed, your lender may ask to see more than 2 months’ worth of bank statements in order to verify your income.

 Low Savings Account Balances

-Each lender has an individual standard for how much you should have in savings, but most want to see at least a few months’ worth of payments in your account.
-They also want to see that you can pay your down payment and closing costs without help.
+Each lender has its own standards for how much you should have in savings, but they’ll often want to see at least a few months’ worth of payments in your account.
+They’ll also want to see that you have assets sufficient for the down payment and closing costs without help.

 Large Influx Of Cash

 A large, sudden deposit of cash into your account is a major red flag for lenders.
 It might signal to a lender that you’ve taken out a loan for your down payment that isn’t showing up on your credit report.

 Sometimes, there’s an acceptable reason for a sudden increase in savings.
 You may have started a new job with a sign-on bonus or received a monetary gift from a family member.
 Make sure you have documentation that shows exactly where the money came from before you submit your statements.